 Floral displays throughout Lexington add vibrant color through the efforts of our dedicated Parks and Recreation staff.
 The city maintains hundreds of pots, baskets, rain gardens, and flower beds on street level in the downtown area alone.
-Some of the most notable displays are located at:

 The Wellington Park Daffodil Drift is a wave of color in the spring that can be seen from New Circle Road, one of the city’s main roadways.

 The drift of thousands of donated bulbs is planted by community volunteers and is added to each year in celebration of our Community Champions.